 Fact: Happy People Are More Productive

-Offering a 4-day workweek schedule has a clear effect on work-life balance, as evidence from France suggests.
+Offering a 4-day workweek schedule has a clear effect on work-life balance, as evidence from European countries and global companies like Buffer suggests.
 Similarly, there are other instances which indicate that more hours spent working do not lead to better results.

 A reduced workweek may have a positive effect on productivity, but there are tradeoffs that must be acknowledged.
 Nate Reusser, founder of Reusser Design, notes the difficulties a 4-day workweek poses on scheduling, especially if an employee is out sick.
 Unforeseen absences of team members make reallocating work within fewer days a challenge.
 Yet Reusser believes the challenge is worth it.